-This policy is created to comply with all current requirements of the Texas Public Funds Investment Act, Chapter 2256 of the Texas Government Code.
+This policy is adopted and intended to comply with the Texas Public Funds Investment Act, Chapter 2256 of the Texas Government Code as that act may be amended from time to time (the "PFIA").
 It is the policy of the Central Texas Regional Mobility Authority (the "Authority") to invest public funds in a manner which will provide the maximum security with the highest investment return while meeting the daily cash flow demands of the Authority conforming to all state and local statutes governing the investment of public funds.
-The Authority's investment policy, as approved by the CTRMA Executive Committee, is adopted to provide investment policy guidelines for use by Authority Staff.
+The Authority's investment policy is approved by the Authority's Board of Directors (the "Board") and is adopted to provide investment policy guidelines for use by Authority staff and its advisors.